rideau-info.com

 Dalhousie also asked his Lieutenant-Governor of Upper Canada, Sir Peregrine Maitland, to advise on ways the government might obtain various pieces of land fronting the Ottawa.
 In June 1823, Dalhousie purchased 150 acres of land from Hugh Fraser, occupying what is now known as Entrance Valley, the head of the Rideau Canal.

-Going back to 1821, the Provincial Legislature initiated a commission to look into the building of canal routes in Upper Canada.
+In 1821, the Provincial Legislature initiated a commission to look into the building of canal routes in Upper Canada.
 This commission was headed up by Captain John Macaulay of Kingston.
 It was principally concerned with the St. Lawrence and Welland routes.
-Samuel Clowes, the commission's civil engineer later told Colonel By that the commissioners sometimes made him feel that with the Rideau, he should simply be going through the motions.
+Samuel Clowes, the commission's civil engineer, later told Colonel By that the commissioners sometimes made him feel that with the Rideau, he should simply be going through the motions.
 The commissioners obviously were not keen on developing the Rideau route.

-Samuel Clowes made a detailed survey of the Rideau route and in his 1823 report to the Macaulay Commission, he recommended the Rideau Lakes route over the Irish Creek route, which had been recommended in 1816 by Lt.
+Samuel Clowes made a detailed survey of the Rideau route in 1823 and 1824 recommending the Rideau Lakes route over the Irish Creek route, which had been recommended in 1816 by Lt.
 Jebb.
 There were a couple of reasons for this recommendation.
 One was the lack of sufficient reservoir water to maintain a canal system on the Irish Creek route.
 To get sufficient water, a ten mile feeder canal would have to have been cut, at great expense, from Rideau Lake.
-Another reason was that the Irish Creek route had been perceived to be lower in elevation than the Rideau route, but Clowes’ survey discovered that the summit point, Plum Hollow, was actually 2.4 feet higher than Rideau Lake.
+Another reason was that the Irish Creek route had originally been perceived to be lower in elevation than the Rideau route, but Clowes' survey indicated that the summit point, near Plum Hollow, was actually 2.4 feet higher than Rideau Lake.

 Clowes made estimates for three sizes of locks, the first 7 feet (2.1 m) deep by 100 feet (30.5 m) long by 22 feet (6.7 m) wide, the second 5 feet (1.5 m) deep by 80 feet (24 m) long by 15 feet (4.6 m) wide, and the third, 4 feet (1.2 m) deep, with timber locks 75 feet (23 m) long by 10 feet (3 m) wide.
 His cost estimates ranged from £230,000 for the largest to £62,000 for the smallest lock size.